bcpierce00/unison/src/FEATURES.md

   more forgiving variant of the point above, or actually reading and unmarshaling the archive according to the features used to write it -- even if not all the same features are included in the currently negotiated feature set.
-The latter requires types and code be tailored for this, the same as with the next point below.
+The latter is the currently chosen approach.
+It does require types and code be tailored for this, the same as with the next point below, but to a lesser degree.

 - The archive file on-disk format includes information about the types and structure of the written data (you can think like a DB with a relatively